carpentries-lab/metagenomics-analysis/_episodes/02-assessing-read-quality.md

 >>
 >> ~~~
 >>
->> a) No. The flag `-a` shows all of the contents, including hidden files and directories.
+>> a) No. The flag `-a` shows all the contents, including hidden files and directories.
 >> b) No. The flag `-S` shows the content Sorted by size starting with the largest file.
 >> c) Yes.
-The flag `-l` shows the contents with metadata including file size.
+The flag `-l` shows the contents with metadata, including file size.
 >> d) Yes.
-The flag `-lh` shows the content  with metadata in a human readable manner.
+The flag `-lh` shows the content with metadata in a human-readable manner.
 >> e) Yes.
-The combination of all of the flags shows all of the contents with metadata including hidden files, sorted by size.
+The combination of all the flags shows all the contents with metadata, including hidden files, sorted by size.
 >>
 >> ~~~
 >> {: .bash}